 JG: Sure.
 A few guys [on my team] went Division I. Jeff Badger and Randy Wright went to Sacramento State and UC Davis respectively.

 TB: You're going to play Sac State next year…

 JG: Yeah, Jeff and I are really excited about

 that.
 Hopefully we'll get a rep or two against each other.

-will be lobbying hard with Coach (Tim) Drevno, right?
+TB: You will be lobbying hard with Coach (Tim) Drevno, right?